g4stlyx/library_management_system/README.md

 * Sqlite
 * Books, Users, Loans

+### Auth

+* admins see everything
+* every user sees every book
+    * can take them on loan. -normally this would require a request-confirmation mechanism, but not here-
+* every user sees only their own loans.
+* users dont see any user.

 ### TODO

-* admins sees everything
-* everybody sees every book
-* users sees only their loans
-* users dont see any user
-* user profile
+* user profile -will do on the term project, not here-
-* sanitization and validation for all user inputs (both in frontend-maybe not- and backend)
+* sanitization and validation for all user inputs (both in frontend-maybe not- and backend) -will do on the term project, not here-
-* searching, filtering, and sorting books, users (for admins), loans (for admins)
+* searching, filtering, and sorting books, users (for admins), loans (for admins)   -will do on the term project, not here-
-* maybe a better frontend using bootstrap etc.
+* maybe a better frontend using bootstrap etc. -will do on the term project, not here-

 ### TODO but a little bit advanced

-* password changing
+* password changing -will do on the term project, not here-
-* email validation
+* email validation -will do on the term project, not here-
-* forgot password
+* forgot password -will do on the term project, not here-
-* friend functionality. users see their friends loans -ik its not that logical-
+* friend functionality. users see their friends loans -ik its not that logical-      -will do on the term project, not here-
 * MFA?
 * read, reading, to read lists?